Chaim Yosef David Azulai

 Azulai embarked on two extensive fundraising missions for the Jewish community in Hebron.
 His first journey, spanning 1753–1757, crossed Italy and German lands, reaching Western Europe and London.
-A second trip, between 1772–1778, saw him travel through Tunisia, Italy, France, and Holland.
+A second trip, between 1772 and 1778, saw him travel through Tunisia, Italy, France, and Holland.
 Following his travels, Azulai settled in the Italian port city of Livorno, a major center of Sephardic Jewish life.
 He remained there until his death in 1806.

 The Hida's intact and published travel diaries, similarly to those of Benjamin of Tudela, provide a comprehensive first hand account of Jewish life and historical events throughout the Europe and Near East of his day.

 Some have speculated that his family name, Azulai, is an acronym based on being a Kohen: (Leviticus, 21:7), a biblical restriction on whom a Kohen may marry.

 Biography

 Azulai was born in Jerusalem, where he received his education from some local prominent scholars.
 He was the scion of a prominent rabbinic family, the great-great-grandson of Moroccan Rabbi Abraham Azulai.
 The Yosef part of his name came from his mother's father, Rabbi Yosef Bialer, a German scholar.

 His main teachers were the Yishuv haYashan rabbis Isaac HaKohen Rapoport, Shalom Sharabi, and Haim ibn Attar (the Ohr HaHaim) as well as Jonah Nabon.
 At an early age he showed proficiency in Talmud, Kabbalah, and Jewish history, and "by the age of 12 he was already composing chiddushim on Hilchos Melichah."

 In 1755, he was—on the basis of his scholarship—elected to become an emissary (shaliach) for the small Jewish community in the Land of Israel, and he would travel around Europe extensively, making an impression in every Jewish community that he visited.
 According to some records, he left the Land of Israel three times (1755, 1770, and 1781), living in Hebron in the meantime.
 His travels took him to Western Europe, and North Africa.